s-glass/reading-notes/201/class7.md

 **1. Why should tables not be used for page layouts?**

+- They reduce accessibility for visually impared users

+- They produce "tag soup," making the code harder to write, maintain, and debug.

+- They aren't automatically responsive (where width defaults to 100% of parent elements).
+Instead, they are sized by default.

 **2. List and describe 3 different semantic HTML elements used in an HTML <table>.**

+- `<td>` - Table Data - this is the smallest container inside a table.

+- `<tr>` - Table Row - this is used to keep a row from growing and starts placing subsequent cells on a new row.

+- `<th>` - Table Headers - The cells that go at the start of a row or column.

+- `<col>` and `<colgroup>` define the styling information for an entire column of data all in one place.

 -----------------------